creuserr/vatch/README.md

 # Limitations
 1. **No data destruction**: You cannot destroy data and unlist them.
 A manual mechanism for considering data as destroyed may be necessary.
-2. **Not real-time update**: Pouch relies on caching, fetching data from the cache rather than the actual cloud database.
+2. **Not real-time update**: Vatch relies on caching, fetching data from the cache rather than the actual cloud database.
 Re-initializing the database may be required for updated data.